Manchester City can win Champions League, says Feyenoord boss Van Bronckhorst

 Dutch champions Feyenoord make their return to the group stages of Europe's premier competition against City at De Kuip on Wednesday after a 15-year absence.

-The Premier League club were not a factor among the continent's heavyweights back then, before Sheikh Mansour's 2008 takeover transformed their fortunes.

-But, although City won the English top flight in 2011-12 and 2013-14 to sit alongside three domestic cup triumphs over recent seasons, success on the continent has proved elusive, with a 2015-16 run to the semi-finals the only time they have progressed beyond the last 16 in six attempts.

-Pep Guardiola oversaw a spending spree in excess of £200million during the recent transfer window to upgrade an aging squad and City have taken 10 points from their opening four Premier League games this term.
+Pep Guardiola oversaw a spending spree in excess of £200 million during the summer transfer window, with City having taken 10 points from their opening four Premier League games this term.

 "Manchester City have had a good start to the season.
 They are a big club with a great coach and great players," he said.